skippyr/libtmk/README.md

   <img alt="" src="https://img.shields.io/github/stars/skippyr/libtmk?style=plastic&label=%E2%89%A5%20stars&labelColor=%2324130e&color=%23b8150d" />
 </p>

+> [!IMPORTANT]
+> **Deprecation Notice**
+>
+> libtmk was the first project that showed me I had the potential to build something meaningful—something other people could genuinely use—and taught me a lot through the mistakes I made along the way.
+>
+> Over time, though, I realized I couldn't continue maintaining it as my focus shifted toward becoming a macOS engineer.
+>
+> To carry its ideas forward, I've built a new framework called [RoosterTTY](https://gitlab.com/skippyr/RoosterTTY).
+If you're able, I encourage you to migrate to it.

 ## ❡ About
 Libtmk (_aka_ "Terminal Manipulation Kit") is a simple C99 terminal manipulation library that contains a modest set of features to manipulate terminal properties, styles, arguments and key readings primarily using UTF-8 encoding.
 It is available for Windows, macOS and Linux.